TheLancashireman/tiny-bare-metal/isp/README.md

 avrdude -P /dev/ttyUSBx -b 19200 -c avrisp -p t85 -U [....]

 t85 is for an attiny85.
 Type avrdude -p ? for a full list.

+## License

+BSD.
+See the source file and http://www.opensource.org/licenses/bsd-license.php for details.